Alumni Spotlight: Sofía Wang, Business Intelligence Analyst at The Trade Desk

 Sofía recently landed a Business Intelligence Analyst job at The Trade Desk.
 Before her wonderful career at NYC Data Science Academy, she worked at AIG for 5 years, Sofia wanted to get more into the insights and communicate with stakeholders.
 She decided to join the bootcamp as she loved the curriculum and believed in what was the best for her.
 The program offers a range of data science tools to apply in real-world situations as well as preparing her for interviewing skills to become a data scientist.

 Can you fill us in on your education and your career background?

-I graduated with a Bachelor's degree in Mathematics from the Santa Clara University, and I worked for a few startups, mostly in technical roles as Product QA Analyst and Web Developer, and I eventually worked as a Data Analyst at AIG for 5 years.
+I graduated with a Bachelor's degree in Mathematics from Santa Clara University, and I worked for a few startups, mostly in technical roles as Product QA Analyst and Web Developer, and I eventually worked as a Data Analyst at AIG for 5 years.
 Now, I have moved up to The Trade Desk as a Business Intelligence Analyst.